joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 tags: science medicine unfinished
 ---

-[Epistemic status: I have no expertise, and news about COVID-19 changes by the minute so this is likely somewhat outdated, but below is my best guess from what I have read so far (h/t Tyler Cowen, Alex Tabarrok, Eric Topol, and many others).]
+[Epistemic status: I have no expertise, and news about COVID-19 changes by the minute so this is likely somewhat, but below is my best guess from what I have read so far (h/t Tyler Cowen, Alex Tabarrok, Eric Topol, and many others).]

 1. TOC
 {:toc}